Russell Aubrey Peterson Jr. Obituary (1937 - 2021) Hickory Daily Record

 Aubrey was preceded in death by his wife, Lynda who always called him "Pete."

-He is survived by his three sons, Aubrey, Chris (Melissa) and Andrew (Chad Ramsey), all of Hickory; eight grandchildren; and two great-grandchildren, who were a source of great joy for him.
+He is survived by his three sons, Aubrey, Chris (Melissa) and Andrew (Chad Ramsey), all of Hickory; identical twin brother, Andrew Peterson of Georgia; sister, Trudy Norris of South Carolina; eight grandchildren; and two great-grandchildren, who were a source of great joy for him.

 Aubrey enjoyed reading stories of all kinds but loved Westerns and Mysteries the most, and was himself, a gifted storyteller.